giantswarm/flux-app-tests/tests/test_cases/simple-app-cr-delivery/README.md

 ## Description

-The test verifies basic reconciliation of the App CR resource with the Flux v2 for the.
+The test verifies basic reconciliation of the App CR resource with the Flux v2 for the Giantswarm's `hello-world` application.